4k4xs4pH1r3/offensive-security/Kali/KaliLinuxNinjaInAzure.md

        sudo reboot (to reboot the VM so the partition is updated)

-6. To finalize the resize, after the reboot, Login to the VM using SSH and execute the command:
+6. To finalize the resize, Login in to the VM using SSH and execute the below command:

-       resize2fs /dev/sda1

-       sudo dmesg | grep -i sd* && df -h
+       resize2fs /dev/sda1 && sudo dmesg | grep -i sd* && df -h && read -t 5 -p "Reboot your system to apply the changes ..." && reboot

 8. This script will convert your Debian 10 “buster” to a new Kali Linux Ninja in Azure